roebel/MBExWN_Vocoder/README.md

 To select a model you don't need to  provide the full model specification.
 Any sub string of the model name will be sufficient.
 Accordingly, the specification `VOICE` in the example above selects the third model.
-The search of models is performed in the order of the lost and the first model containing the model id strig is returned.
-Aurrently, the three model names starting with the strings
+The search of models is performed in the order of the list and the first model containing the string in the model name is selected.
+Currently, the three model names starting with the strings
 **SING**, **SPEECH** and **VOICE** correspond to the three models **MW-SI-FD**, **MW-SP-FD**, and **MW-VO-FD** from the [paper](https://www.mdpi.com/2078-2489/13/3/103) respectively.